How/when, did you realize you wanted to become a writer?

 Since “She Rides …” is the second novel in the series, let me start with Return of the French Blue.
-I wrote the first few pages in November 2001 … one month after the 9/11 attack on America.
+I wrote the first few pages in November 2001 … shortly after the 9/11 attack on America.
 I stopped writing the novel almost immediately and started doing research on al Qaeda, terrorists, conflict diamonds, spies, and real sinister villains.
 Again, I stumbled across the most amazing information, past and present.
 My story began to take shape around my research, but I still needed to create my characters.
 I wanted a female Indiana Jones, so Catalina Syrah was born.
 I wanted her to have a gorgeous hunk of a partner, a Frenchman with the talents of Jean Reno … hence, Nicholas Bonhomme.
 The setting I chose was the French Riviera.
 My second novel, She Rides with Genghis Khan, followed Return of the French Blue.
 I love my characters, and may never let them go!
 The genre has switched, though.
-It’s more Suspense and a little romance!
+It’s more Suspense and a little romance, rather than vice versa.

 If you should describe your books in three words, what would you pick?

 Cleo, my muse.
 [She is the muse of history, and she is my guide and my voice.]